pablohirafuji/elm-markdown/README.md

     }
 ```

-**Note:** Only basic sanitization is provided.
+> **Note:** Only basic sanitization is provided.
-If you are receiving user submitted content, you should use a specific library to sanitize the user input.
+If you are receiving user submitted content, you should use a specific library to sanitize user input.